 As with all AYC practices, we welcome any rider from any school.
 As with all of our rides, parents are welcome to ride with us the first time out but will need to complete a background check and Youth Protection Training to continue to ride with our kids.
 PLEASE consider volunteering!
 We definitely need the help to fill out our adult-to-child ratios.

 Please see our minimum basic requirements before attending.

 We will have our updated list of MTB focused rides and practices led by our all volunteer staff of coaches on the Calendar below.
 These coaches are doing it for the love of the sport.
 They are trying to show every kid what they love about cycling.
 You should expect great local support and some regional exposure too.
 The good news is there is no team fee, just show up and ride.

 Girls only Ride open to youth athletes, female parents, and female kids in Knoxville wanting to get into racing.
 Also a monthly “Adventure” ride open to all riders – something different from our regular rides & practices, maybe not even on bikes.

 More details on these soon.

-Race Notes: AYC will have a full pit setup at these listed races.
-There are other GNR races that AYC will NOT be set up for, but riders are still welcome to attend.
+Race Notes: AYC will have a full pit setup at the NICA sponsored races only.
+There are other regional MTB races that AYC will NOT be set up for, but riders are still welcome to attend.

-All of these races are optional – no AYC rider is required to participate in any race.
+All races are optional – no AYC rider is required to participate in any race or race practice.

 We will always have beginner groups and strive to make it extremely fun for the kids that don’t want to race.
 We just need to make sure not to forget about the racers as well.
 Athletes need goals, a group of peers to race against, and be provided with the tools they need to have a path forward.
 We have laid out what we think are great options for each athlete and youth club member.